Photography Tip: How to

 consumer camcorders, you really can't keep certain things in focus

 and other things blurred.
-Unless if you have noticed, most HD camcorder
+Unless you have noticed, most HD camcorder

 videos are plain and boring.
 If you are fine with this, they can be